Price-Point/public-api-docs/corporate-accounts/resources.md

-# Moves Resources
+# Corporate Account Resources
-A description of the resources in the Moves API
+A description of the resources in the Corporate Account API

 ## corporateAccount
 A corporateAccount is an entity that primarily creates and manages moves.